codasite/bmb-rails/README.md

 1. `ssh wpbb@147.182.190.133`  Log into production server
 2. `cd wp-bracket-builder` this folder is symlinked to `/var/www/html/wp-content/plugins/wp-bracket-builder`
 3. `git pull` pull the latest changes
-4. `make react-install` install new react dependencies
+4. `task react:install` install new react dependencies
-5. `make react-build` builds the react package for the plugin
+5. `task react:build` builds the react package for the plugin

 ### Image Generator Containers (only needed if printable bracket styles change)
-1. `make prod-build-images` build the containers locally.
+1. `task prod:build` build the containers locally.
 If desired, test the images on the staging server first.
-2. `make prod-push-images` pushes new images to docker-registry.wstrategies.co/wpbb
+2. `task prod:push` pushes new images to docker-registry.wstrategies.co/wpbb
 3. `ssh wpbb@147.182.190.133`  Log into production server
 4. `cd wp-bracket-builder` go to project root